Daniel-KM/Omeka-S-module-IiifServer/README.md

 [![Build Status](https://travis-ci.org/Daniel-KM/Omeka-S-module-IiifServer.svg?branch=master)](https://travis-ci.org/Daniel-KM/Omeka-S-module-IiifServer)

-**IMPORTANT**: This readme is for the development version of IIIF Server.
-See [stable version here].
-This new version is working, but requires the module [Image Server].

 [IIIF Server] is a module for [Omeka S] that integrates the [IIIF specifications] to allow to process and share instantly images of any size and medias (pdf, audio, video, 3D…) in the desired formats.
-It requires an image server, like the module [Image Server].
+It can use any image server to display images and media, like the module [Image Server], but you can use any other external one, like [Cantaloupe] or [IIP Image].

-The full specifications of the [International Image Interoperability Framework] standard are supported (level 2), so any widget that supports it can use it.
+The full specifications of the [International Image Interoperability Framework] standard are supported (service 2 or 3, level 2), so any widget that supports it can use it.
 Rotation, zoom, inside search, etc. may be managed too.
 Dynamic lists of records may be created, for example for browse pages.

-This [Omeka S] module is a rewrite of the [Universal Viewer plugin for Omeka] by [BibLibre] with the same features as the original plugin, but separated into two modules (the IIIF server and the widget Universal Viewer).
-It integrates the tiler [Zoomify] that was used the plugin [OpenLayers Zoom] for [Omeka Classic] and another tiler to support the [Deep Zoom Image] tile format.

-The IIIF manifests can be displayed with many viewers, the integrated [OpenSeadragon], the [Universal Viewer], the advanced [Mirador], or the ligher and themable [Diva], or any other IIIF compatible viewer.
+The IIIF manifests can be displayed with many viewers, the integrated [OpenSeadragon], the [Universal Viewer], the advanced [Mirador], or the lighter and themable [Diva], or any other IIIF compatible viewer.

 The search is provided by the module [Iiif Search] for common xml formats.